tecu23/dotfiles-new/README.md

 2. Copy your config into it
 3. Update `install.sh` to symlink the new file
 4. Run `./install.sh` to create the symlink

+To add a new submodule:

+1. `git submodule add <repo-url> <directory-name>`
+2. Update `install.sh` to symlink the directory
+3. Commit `.gitmodules` and the new submodule